1954 Mille Miglia: Race

 With the British attack failing to make it back to Brescia, it was left to the Germans to provide some opposition to the Italian teams.
 Encountering a lowered gate at a railway crossing, the Porsche driver, Hans Herrmann drove his low 550 Spyder under it, narrowly missing an express train.
 This daring act gave Porsche a first in class and an amazing sixth overall.

 The event was marred by fatal accidents which killed 5 people and injured 13.
 Andre Pouschol and co-driver Gabriel Saisse were both killed and eight spectators injured when his Citroën 15 Six crashed into a signpost near Vicenza 75 miles into the race.
 The second accident saw navigator Silvio Dal Cin lose his life when his driver Ferdinando Mancini crashed his Maserati A6GCS after crossing the finish line.
 While other competitors were still arriving, Mancini left the course area at speed, waving hands and greeting the crowd.
 Shortly later, for unknown reasons Mancini lost control of the Maserati and crashed, passing in a long straight towards Ghedi, a neighbourhood of Brescia.
 During the crash Dal Cin was thrown out and received fatal skull fractures, and on top of this the crashing Maserati also hit an unnamed bystander and killed him instantly.
 Another accident involving a Renault 4CV of Jean Bianchi-Jean Sigrand at the village of Alfonsine near Ravenna.
 15-year old spectator Settimio Caroli was killed and 2 other spectators injured after the Renault went off the road and crashed; Bianchi and Sigrand were both unhurt.
 There was a spectating woman who was also killed during the race in unknown circumstances.

 Classification

 Mille Miglia

 Of the 378 starters, 182 were classified as finishers.
-Therefore, only a selection of notably racers has been listed below.
+Therefore, only a selection of notable racers has been listed below.

 Class Winners are in Bold text.